eProsima/Micro-CDR/QUALITY.md

 All changes to **eProsima Micro CDR** occur through pull requests that are required to pass all CI tests.
 In case of failure, only maintainers can merge the pull request, and only when there is enough evidence that the failure is unrelated to the change.
-Additionally, all pull requests must have a positive review from one other contributor that did not author the pull request.
+Additionally, all pull requests must have at least one positive review from another contributor that did not author the pull request.

 ### Change Requests [2.i]